 Useful contacts in Oxon/Bucks and beyond

-Other councils will sure to be updating their home pages too.
-Use your postcode to find your local council (and what they’re doing to help) here.
+Use your postcode to find your own local council (and what they’re doing to help you) here.

 National Covid-19 community support

 People helping the vulnerable can carry on with the fantastic work they’re doing as long as they’re not showing symptoms.
-Community support groups that fetch shopping and prescriptions and are happy to call for a chat are springing up around us.
+Community support groups that fetch shopping and prescriptions and are happy to call for a chat have sprung up around us.
 Local Facebook groups (search under your village/town) and Nextdoor seem to be the most used, depending where you live.
-Ask a friend or a teen to set you up using a fake DOB if you’re wary (remotely, or by observing health protocols of course).
+Ask a friend or teen to set you up (using a fake DOB, if you’re wary), observing covid protocols of course.

 Staying in touch with friends and family

-The phone is great, but it’s nice to see a friendly face nowadays too.
-I’ve listed the apps that my friends and I are all finding easiest for ‘domestic’ use.
-Go on, have a go, they all have ‘help’ sections and you can google how to use them too.
-Vogue (!?) have published a good guide here.
+The phone is great, but it’s nice to see a friendly face too.
+I’ve listed the easiest smartphone apps for ‘domestic’ use.
+They all have ‘help’ sections and you can google how to use them too.
+Vogue published a good guide here.

-There are phone lines available for the very isolated, but I’d prefer we mobilise to visit them face to face (from 2 metres away).
+There are phone lines available for the very isolated, but I’d hope we can mobilise to visit people face to face.